jacopotagliabue/recs-at-resonable-scale/README.md

 ## Overview

-*August 2022*: this is a WIP, come back often for updates and a blog post!
+*November 2022*: this is a WIP, come back often for updates and a blog post!

 _This_ project is a collaboration with the [Outerbounds](https://outerbounds.com/), [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin) and [Comet](https://www.comet.com/signup?utm_source=jacopot&utm_medium=referral&utm_campaign=online_jacopot_2022&utm_content=github_recs_resonable_scale) teams, in an effort to release as open source code a realistic data and ML pipeline for cutting edge recommender systems "that just works".
 Anyone can ~~[cook](https://medias.spotern.com/spots/w640/192/192480-1554811522.jpg)~~ do great ML, not just Big Tech, if you know how to [pick and choose your tools](https://towardsdatascience.com/tagged/mlops-without-much-ops).